Athletics at the 2019 Pan American Games – Women's hammer throw

 The women's hammer throw competition of the athletics events at the 2019 Pan American Games took place on the 10th of August at the 2019 Pan American Games Athletics Stadium.
-The defending Pan American Games champion is Rosa Rodríguez from Venezuela.
+The defending Pan American Games champion was Rosa Rodríguez from Venezuela.

 Summary

-Brooke Andersen took the lead with her first round 71.07m with Rosa Rodríguez in second place.
-Andersen would not improve throughout the competition.
+Brooke Andersen took the lead with her first round 71.07m throw, with Rosa Rodríguez in second place.
+Andersen would not improve upon that throw throughout the competition.
 Rodríguez did improve with her second round 69.48m, but that was as far as she would go.
-Gwen Berry's second round throw moved her from fourth place into the silver medal position.
-Berry improved on her fourth throw but didn't get ahead of Andersen until her fifth round throw.
+Gwen Berry's second-round throw moved her from fourth place into the silver medal position.
+Berry improved on her fourth throw but did not get ahead of Andersen until her fifth-round throw.
 Berry put it all together for her final effort, to win by over 3 and a half meters.

 Awards ceremony

 During the award ceremony, Berry cast worldwide attention for raising her fist during the National Anthem.
 In what was seen as an extension of the National anthem protests, she called out against injustice in America "and a president who's making it worse."

 "It's too important to not say something.
 Something has to be said.
 If nothing is said, nothing will be done, and nothing will be fixed, and nothing will be changed."

-Fencer Race Imboden also made a protest at the games, taking a knee on the award stand.
+American fencer Race Imboden also made a protest at the games, taking a knee on the award stand.